Prudential Financial, Inc. (NYSE:PRU) Shares Sold by Eagle Capital Management LLC

-Eagle Capital Management LLC reduced its position in shares of Prudential Financial, Inc. (NYSE:PRU – Get Rating) by 0.4% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Eagle Capital Management LLC cut its stake in Prudential Financial, Inc. (NYSE:PRU – Get Rating) by 0.4% during the 1st quarter, according to its most recent Form 13F filing with the SEC.
 The fund owned 35,949 shares of the financial services provider’s stock after selling 156 shares during the period.
-Prudential Financial accounts for about 1.9% of Eagle Capital Management LLC’s investment portfolio, making the stock its 19th largest position.
-Eagle Capital Management LLC’s holdings in Prudential Financial were worth $2,974,000 at the end of the most recent reporting period.
+Prudential Financial makes up 1.9% of Eagle Capital Management LLC’s investment portfolio, making the stock its 19th largest position.
+Eagle Capital Management LLC’s holdings in Prudential Financial were worth $2,974,000 as of its most recent filing with the SEC.

-Other hedge funds have also modified their holdings of the company.
-Park Avenue Securities LLC boosted its position in shares of Prudential Financial by 15.1% in the fourth quarter.
-Park Avenue Securities LLC now owns 11,863 shares of the financial services provider’s stock worth $1,180,000 after acquiring an additional 1,553 shares during the last quarter.
-Kovack Advisors Inc. boosted its position in shares of Prudential Financial by 26.1% in the third quarter.
-Kovack Advisors Inc. now owns 3,040 shares of the financial services provider’s stock worth $261,000 after acquiring an additional 630 shares during the last quarter.
-Benjamin F. Edwards & Company Inc. boosted its position in shares of Prudential Financial by 3.1% in the fourth quarter.
-Benjamin F. Edwards & Company Inc. now owns 13,379 shares of the financial services provider’s stock worth $1,331,000 after acquiring an additional 398 shares during the last quarter.
-Pinebridge Investments L.P. acquired a new stake in shares of Prudential Financial in the fourth quarter worth approximately $123,000.
-Finally, Commerce Bank boosted its position in shares of Prudential Financial by 1.2% in the fourth quarter.
-Commerce Bank now owns 13,182 shares of the financial services provider’s stock worth $1,311,000 after acquiring an additional 161 shares during the last quarter.
+Several other hedge funds have also modified their holdings of PRU.
+Park Avenue Securities LLC lifted its position in Prudential Financial by 15.1% during the fourth quarter.
+Park Avenue Securities LLC now owns 11,863 shares of the financial services provider’s stock valued at $1,180,000 after buying an additional 1,553 shares in the last quarter.
+Kovack Advisors Inc. lifted its position in Prudential Financial by 26.1% during the third quarter.
+Kovack Advisors Inc. now owns 3,040 shares of the financial services provider’s stock valued at $261,000 after buying an additional 630 shares in the last quarter.
+Benjamin F. Edwards & Company Inc. lifted its position in Prudential Financial by 3.1% during the fourth quarter.
+Benjamin F. Edwards & Company Inc. now owns 13,379 shares of the financial services provider’s stock valued at $1,331,000 after buying an additional 398 shares in the last quarter.
+Pinebridge Investments L.P. acquired a new position in Prudential Financial during the fourth quarter valued at approximately $123,000.
+Finally, Commerce Bank lifted its position in Prudential Financial by 1.2% during the fourth quarter.
+Commerce Bank now owns 13,182 shares of the financial services provider’s stock valued at $1,311,000 after buying an additional 161 shares in the last quarter.
 55.36% of the stock is owned by institutional investors and hedge funds.

 Wall Street Analyst Weigh In

 A number of research analysts have weighed in on the stock.
 JPMorgan Chase & Co. raised shares of Prudential Financial from a “neutral” rating to an “overweight” rating and set a $114.00 price target on the stock in a research report on Tuesday, April 4th.
-92 Resources reaffirmed a “maintains” rating on shares of Prudential Financial in a research report on Thursday, May 4th.
-Royal Bank of Canada reduced their price target on shares of Prudential Financial from $99.00 to $89.00 in a research report on Thursday, May 4th.
-VNET Group reaffirmed a “maintains” rating on shares of Prudential Financial in a research report on Monday, May 15th.
-Finally, StockNews.com initiated coverage on shares of Prudential Financial in a research report on Thursday, May 18th.
+VNET Group reiterated a “maintains” rating on shares of Prudential Financial in a research note on Monday, May 15th.
+Royal Bank of Canada dropped their price objective on shares of Prudential Financial from $99.00 to $89.00 in a research note on Thursday, May 4th.
+StockNews.com initiated coverage on shares of Prudential Financial in a research note on Thursday, May 18th.
 They set a “hold” rating on the stock.
+Finally, Barclays dropped their price objective on shares of Prudential Financial from $104.00 to $88.00 and set an “equal weight” rating on the stock in a research note on Wednesday, April 12th.
 Four investment analysts have rated the stock with a sell rating, six have issued a hold rating and one has assigned a buy rating to the company.
 Based on data from MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $99.83.

 Prudential Financial Stock Down 1.1 %